mathisve/gdrive-upload-action/README.md

 `echo -n $(cat credentials.json)| base64 -w 0`

-You will also need to **share your drive with the servie account.** To do this, just share the folder like you would normally with a friend, except you share it with the service account email address.
+You will also need to **share the drive with the servie account.** To do this, just share the folder like you would normally with a friend, except you share it with the service account email address.
+Additionally you will need to give the service account acccess to the google drive API.
+Go to `https://console.developers.google.com/apis/api/drive.googleapis.com/overview?project={PROJECT_ID}`.
+Where `{PROJECT_ID}` is the id of your GCP project.
+Find more info about that [here.](https://support.google.com/googleapi/answer/7014113?hl=en)

 # Inputs